 Welcome to Bruce Rettig’s blog, Changing Tides.
 This blog focuses on environmental issues and examines how the human spirit might, or might not, correct current trends.
 Many of the observations are colored by the author’s experiences while working in Prudhoe Bay, Alaska, near the Arctic National Wildlife Refuge (ANWR), along with more recent travels through Nevada’s high mountain desert, often skirting the Nevada Test Range boundary.
-Other topics are sprinkled in the mix in order to lighten things up (the creative process, the craft of writing, general musings, etc.).
+Other topics are sprinkled in the mix in order to lighten things up (the creative process, the craft of writing, travel and road trips, general musings, etc.).
 All comments submitted to this blog are welcome, including challenging or opposing views.
 The author attempts to post at least once a week, mostly on Fridays.
 Please visit with an open mind—there are many different viewpoints, but we all share the same home.

 We peered through the Port Townshend Shipwrights Co-op doorway, the smell of machinery and wood filling the cavernous building along with a chorus of power tools.
 “Come on in.
 You can see what’s going on from overhead.”
 One of the workers pointed to stairs...read more